-Did someone say best views in NYC for free?
+Did someone say best views of the New York City’s skyline for free?
 As a New Yorker, having spent most of my adult life here, I would lie to you if I told you that I ever tire of the breathtaking NYC skyline views, especially when they are free.
+With that said, I can assure you that as a local I know all the spots for the best views in NYC for free.
 It does not matter where in the world I go, how many scenic drives I take or views I’ve seen, there’s just something special about the views of NYC!
 As a travel writer, I am always on the go and I can be described as a “purveyor of the perfect view” (I love rooftop bars and lounges with amazing views, restaurants on the water, unique locations and so on).

 But let me tell you that every time I travel, I really look forward to landing again in NYC.
 I love looking outside of the window to find my beautiful Empire State Building, Chrysler Building, Freedom Tower, Statue of Liberty, our bridges and so on.
 As I write this, I am in my other home-base in Europe and I grow nostalgic about my City that never sleeps, especially when the holidays (especially Christmas) will soon be here.
 There is nothing more spectacular than seeing the Empire State Building lit up during the holidays and seeing all the splendor of the lights across NYC from the top.

 Well, let’s go back to what you hope to read more about: where to enjoy the best NYC Skyline views!
-Here is a list of spots where you can find the best views of NYC for free.
+Here is a list of spots where you can find the best views of the New York City’s skyline for free.
 I know that most NYC first time visitors will usually pay the exorbitant fees at one or all of the most popular observation decks (The Empire State Building, One World Trade Center and Top of The Rock) and they are amazing but I also want you to know that there are other ways to enjoy the best NYC skyline views.

 Table of Contents (skip directly to the info you're looking for)